Platzi-Master-C8/pipeline-automation-dashboards/README.md

 # Pipelines for Automation Dashboards

-This is how was created the pipeline for get data to create the Automation dashboards
+This is how was created the pipeline to get data to create the Automation dashboards

 ![general_pipeline](assets/pipeline.png)